 The Master of Science and Master of Education degrees are offered in Educational Technology.
 The degrees are in Educational Technology Leadership, and in Educational Technology Library Science.
-Coursework is available in one certification area to prepare educators for teaching or becoming School Librarians.
+Coursework is available in one certification area to prepare educators for becoming School Librarians.
 Certification for school librarians (in public and private elementary and secondary schools) is available in two formats-students who already have a Master's take only the certification courses, but students without a Master's may take the certification courses as part of the Educational Technology Library Science Master's degree.

-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
+Applicants must meet the following requirements for admission in addition to meeting the general university requirements in educational technology leadership and educational technology library science.